NickelFace/Network_Engineer/01.VLAN/VLAN.md

 </code></pre>
 </details>

-8. Проверим утилитой ping связанность ПК A-C
+8. Let's check the connectivity of PC A-C with the ping utility
 <details>
 <summary>PC A</summary>
 <pre><code>